frederic-perez/AmE-dictionary/data/idioms.md

 __a rolling stone gathers no moss__ People pay a price for being always on the move, in that they have no roots in a specific place.
 __a rough patch__ A period of trouble, difficulty, or hardship.
 __a shame__ An unfortunate situation.
 The term is used either in consolation or ironically. _I heard that things didn’t work out between you two—that’s a real shame._
-__a shiver down (one’s) spine__ A shudder felt down one’s back, due to either fear, anticipation, nervousness, or excitement. _I felt a shiver down my spine at the thought of my exam tomorrow._
+__a shiver down (one’s) spine__ :two: A shudder felt down one’s back, due to either fear, anticipation, nervousness, or excitement. _I felt a shiver down my spine at the thought of my exam tomorrow._
 __a sly dog__ Someone who, through cunning, devious, or dishonest means, achieves a fortuitous outcome.
 __a sobering thought__ A thought or idea which is dispiriting, depressing, or traumatic.
 __a sore loser__ :dart: Someone who complains, becomes upset, or otherwise reacts very negatively when they fail or lose at something competitive. _Don’t be such a sore loser, Jim.
 I know you pride yourself on your racquetball skills, but I beat you fair and square._